OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 You might notice that a file like `/configuration-db-configmap.yaml` gets referenced twice.
 It's not neat, but the deployment works anyway (unless it includes jobs, the second deployment typically won't have any effect).

-There is also nothing wrong with using the same files multiple times in different steps.
+You can also use the same files multiple times in different steps.
 You can consider the files as templates and change them with [Octopus variables](https://octopus.com/docs/projects/variables) embedded in YAML.

 You can also use [structured configuration variables](https://octopus.com/blog/structured-variables-raw-kubernetes-yaml) if you don't want to change your YAML files, so you can still use them for deployments outside of Octopus.